turnitin/-lti-/source/index.html.md

 }
 ```

-On launching to create a new assignment an optional parameter (ext_resource_tool_placement_url) can be passed which will create a callback delivered on creation of a resource.
-The callback contains the following JSON:
+On launching to create a new assignment an optional parameter `ext_resource_tool_placement_url` can be passed which will create a callback delivered on creation of a resource.
+The callback contains the following information:

-* The LTI consumer provided resource_link_id
+* The LTI consumer provided `resource_link_id`
 * The Turnitin internal assignment ID
-* The resource_tool_placement_url, a link which returns a JSON of the resource details (e.g. paper grade, similarity score).
+* The `resource_tool_placement_url`, a link which returns a JSON of the resource details (e.g. paper grade, similarity score).

 ## Server-to-Server Submission